-In order to focus on your delivery, you need to feel confident about your topic... and having a certain amount of passion about it will definitely help as well.
+To focus on your delivery, you need to feel confident about your topic.
+Having a certain amount of passion about the subject will help as well.

-You can probably get a lot of great demonstration speech ideas by doing this.
-But don't forget to take your audience into consideration and make sure you choose something that THEY would be interested in learning how to do.
+You can probably get a lot of excellent demonstration speech ideas by brainstorming your preferences.
+But don't forget to consider your audience and make sure you choose something that THEY would be interested in learning how to do.

 Once you've chosen your topic, write in one sentence what it is you are going to be demonstrating to your audience and why you chose that particular topic.

-If, for example, you've chosen to speak about Voice Over Internet Protocol (VOIP) then you might choose to start off with:
+If, for example, you've chosen to speak about Voice Over Internet Protocol (VOIP) then you might decide to start with:

 Today I will be demonstrating how VOIP works.
-I believe it is important to understand as this seems to be the wave of the future in telecommunications.
+I believe it is critical to understand as this seems to be the wave of the future in telecommunications.

 In a demonstration speech, you must use visual aids.
-If you don't, then it really isn't a demonstrative speech at all but an informative one.
-You can use whatever aid you like and more than one if it will help you to show exactly how to accomplish what you are demonstrating.
+If you don't, then it is not a demonstrative speech, but rather an informative one.
+You can use whatever visual support you like and more than one if it will help you to show exactly how to accomplish what you are demonstrating.

-You could also use a power point presentation clearly outlining the steps to take, in order to walk your audience through each step.
+You could also use a power point presentation clearly outlining the steps to take, to walk your audience through each step.

-The finishing touch on this VOIP speech could be summarizing your speech whilst talking to the person you've planted in the audience to receive your call.
+The finishing touch on this VOIP speech could be summarizing your presentation while talking to the person you've planted in the audience to receive your call.

-Better still, have someone from the audience come onstage and make the call.
-Audience involvement always makes for a more interesting speech and making a "how to" speech as interactive as possible gives audience members a chance to learn 'hands on'.
+Better still, if appropriate, have someone from the audience come on stage and make the call.
+Audience involvement always makes for a more inspiring speech and delivering a "how to" speech as interactively as possible gives audience members a chance to learn 'hands on.'